lassedtu/Development-Methods-For-IT-Systems-Notes/Lectures/Lecture 4.md

 Keeping the glossary up to date is important as new terms may arise during the project

 A clear glossary supports better collaboration and shared understanding across diverse teams

-Here is an example for the Glossary section in your style to add to [[Lecture 4]]:
 ### Glossary Example

 | Term           | Definition                                                                 |